 The Health and History of the Merrimack River

 August 6 @ 6:00 pm - 8:00 pm

-Author-journalist Dyke Hendrickson will speak on The Health and History of the Merrimack – and How to Make It Cleaner on Friday, August 6, 2021.
+Grab a chair and join us to hear author-journalist Dyke Hendrickson speak on The Health and History of the Merrimack – and How to Make It Cleaner on Friday, August 6, 2021.
 He will also be available to sign copies of his latest book, which he will bring with him.